phronmophobic/membrane.term/README.md

 - If you'd like to embed a terminal somewhere.
 There's not really a guide for embedding, but if you file an issue, I can provide some tips
 - If you'd like to capture terminal screenshots for documentation

+## Status

+Pre 1.0 release.
+APIs and behavior are subject to change.

 ## Installation

 Membrane.term works on macOS and Linux operating systems.